jakeramaer/single-shot-human-reconstruction-2022/README.md

     - Many of the datasets used to train human reconstruction networks (RenderPeople) are limited in pose variation.
     - Past SOTA networks suffered when exposed to 'dramatic' poses as they utilised global image features (i.e. taking the whole image into account), which overfit to poses seen during training.
     - In contrast, ICON uses local features (generated from a combination of pose estimation and normal map prediction), which allows for better generalisation to unseen poses.
-    - As Metacast is attempting to reconstruct athletic / dynamic poses, ICON generates far more accurate results when compared to other SOTA networks.
+    - As Metacast is attempting to reconstruct athletic / dynamic poses, ICON is the better suited network for generalisation and precision (not speed!).
 - Quality of output
     - Comparing directly to PIFu's architecture, the inclusion of a mesh-based statistical model (PyMAF) in ICON greatly reduces 'non-human' artifacts, at the expense of having a generic look to all outputs (further discussed in limitations section).
 This also combats the effect of image blur.
         <p float="left">